csev/dj4e/assn/dj4e_load.md

 The autograder has a maximum size limit on the database you upload.
 If your database exceeds this size you have two options - the easy one is to use the `VACUUM` command to remove extra space in the database.

-In a shell do the following:
+If your file is too big for the autograder, sometimes resetting the database and reloading the data will help.

     $ cd ~/django_projects/batch
-    $ ls -l db.sqlite3
-    -rw-r--r-- 1 dj4e registered_users 1153024 Nov 10 10:32 db.sqlite3
-    $ sqlite3 db.sqlite3 "VACUUM;"
-    $ ls -l db.sqlite3
-    -rw-r--r-- 1 dj4e registered_users 1082368 Nov 10 13:14 db.sqlite3

-This might get your file small enough to be uploaded to the autograder.

-If your file is still too big for the autograder, you will need to clear your database and then reload the data.

-    $ cd ~/django_projects/batch
     $ rm db.sqlite3
     $ python3 manage.py migrate
+    $ python3 manage.py runscript many_load

-Run your load script and upload `db.sqlite3` to the autograder.
-At this point it should be the correct size.
+Run your load script and upload the new `db.sqlite3` to the autograder.
+At this point it should be as small as it can be.